Picture of a baby who has woken in the night

 If your baby uses a pacifier and overnight you are resettling them with a pacifier instead of feeding, be careful.
 A pacifier can mask the fact that your baby is actually waking because they are hungry.
 When a baby sucks a pacifier, their brain thinks they are getting food so they may go back to sleep, but then wake hungry again shortly afterwards.

 If your baby is waking frequently to have the pacifier replaced, try feeding them at their first wake to see if they are actually waking hungry.
 If they continue to wake frequently, the pacifier could actually be causing more problems than it solves.
-You can read more about this HERE.
+You can read more about The Pacifier & Baby Sleep: When They Help and When to Wean

 Settling

-At this age sleep gets a bit trickier as babies experience a maturation in their sleep patterns and can start waking fully between sleep cycles (every 45 minutes in the day and every 2 hours overnight).
+At this age sleep gets a bit trickier as babies experience a maturation in their sleep patterns which is often called the Four Month Sleep Regression and can start waking fully between sleep cycles (every 45 minutes in the day and every 60 to 90 minutes overnight).
 Now, your baby can come to rely heavily on the method used to settle them to sleep (rocking, feeding pacifier etc.), and they will need that same method to go back to sleep between cycles.

 This means night waking can definitely be caused by a settling issue rather than hunger.
 However, this can be hard to work out if your baby is not yet able to go to sleep independently for their naps and at bedtime.
 Once your baby is able to self-settle to sleep, it's much easier to distinguish between your baby waking out of genuine hunger, versus a need to be fed back to sleep.